Club Social Mix In Sessions

 We can’t all know every member by sight.
 If you are concerned that people playing are not members, please go up to them, introduce yourself and ask if he or she is a new member, and also ask their names.
 If they are not a member suggest they join, either as a Tennis Club member or just of the Indoor Centre – there are forms in the Pavilion and Indoor Centre reception.
 They can get more information from the club administrator, Sharon Chastang.

 Your guests are welcome but each individual guest may come no more than four times in the year.
 You are responsible for paying your guests’ fees (£5 for an adult and £3 for an under-18 guest).
-There are envelopes in the Pavilion to make payment easy and these should be posted at the Indoor Centre.
+Guest fees should be paid by transfer to the club bank account: Polo Farm Sports Club 30-64-57 38637068 or there are envelopes in the Pavilion and these should be posted at the Indoor Centre.
 Please do not leave money, or other valuables, in the Pavilion.